 Learn how to assess and understand COAs with E1011 Labs

-When you are shopping for hemp or cannabis products, you need to verify that it's clean, potent and as-described.
+When you are shopping for hemp or cannabis products, It’s essential to verify that it's clean, potent, and as-described.

-But, hemp products are being manufactured and used in a similar fashion as Cannabis products, then why isn't lab-tested CBD a standard?
-Fortunately, despite the lack in regulation, many CBD companies have taken these necessary procedures upon themselves.
+But, if hemp products are being manufactured and used in a similar fashion as Cannabis products, why isn't lab-tested CBD a standard?
+Fortunately, despite the lack of regulation, many CBD companies have taken these necessary procedures upon themselves.

 COAs are important regardless of what intake methods you've picked for your CBD.
-Whether you are smoking, vaping, eating, drinking, or applying it topically, it is important to know that your product is free from pesticides and other heavy metals because it is coming in contact with your body and entering your bloodstream.
+Whether you are smoking, vaping, eating, drinking, or applying it topically, it is important to know that your product is free from pesticides and other heavy metals.

 What’s in a COA?

 Just because a company provides a complete and accurate Certificate of Analysis doesn’t mean you’ll be able to decipher it with a glance.
-It may include terms that are unfamiliar, but after reading this we promise it'll be less daunting.
+It may include unfamiliar terms, but after reading this, we promise it'll be less daunting.
 After a simple explanation of these terms, you can confidently interpret COAs and make an informed decision when shopping for CBD cannabis and hemp.

 The COA Header

 First, check that the company producing the item didn’t analyze it themselves.
-You want to be sure than an independent lab conducted the test.
+You want to be sure that an independent lab conducted the test.

-Next, verify that the COA names the company selling the product, unless they are testing ingredients that are repackaged and sold under their own brand.
+Next, verify that the COA names the company selling the product unless they are testing ingredients that are repackaged and sold under their own brand.
 Also, be sure that the test date is recent.
-Months-old test result could indicate inadequate testing protocols, or a recent result the company doesn’t want you to see.
+Months-old test results could indicate inadequate testing protocols or a recent result the company doesn’t want you to see.
 There should also be a lot number from the sample taken.

 The COA Footer

-At the bottom of the COA, you should see the certifications for the lab, indicating that they follow careful protocols and standards of practice that validate the results.
+At the bottom of the COA, you should see the lab’s certifications, indicating that they follow careful protocols and standards of practice that validate the results.
 You should also take note of the signatures of the laboratory technicians certifying the accuracy of the test.
 Once you’ve confirmed that the header and footer is legitimate, it’s time to dive into the juicy details in the middle.